 Adding milk

 Milk makes the intense coffee flavor slightly smoother and delicious.
-Gibraltar coffee is made with a lower ratio of milk to espresso.
-While Cortado preferably adds a similar volume of milk to espresso.
+Gibraltar coffee has a lower ratio of milk to espresso compared to Cortado, which uses a similar volume of milk to espresso.

 Different cups